scalanlp/breeze/README.md

 The current version is 0.5-SNAPSHOT.
 The latest release is 0.4.

-## Using Breeze in your projects

-Breeze consists of three parts:

-* breeze-math contains high-performance linear algebra and numerics.
-* breeze-viz contains plotting and visualization routines.
-* breeze-core contains some basic data structures and configuration.
+Note:

+Breeze used to have more components, but they are getting sharded out to different libraries.
+Their new homes are described below:

+* breeze-viz: a (barely maintained) visualization library in its own repository.
+It is available at [https://github.com/scalanlp/breeze-viz](https://github.com/scalanlp/breeze-viz).
-Note: after the recent reorganization, breeze-learn (machine learning) is now in [Nak](https://github.com/scalanlp/nak) and breeze-process (natural language processing) has become [Chalk](https://github.com/scalanlp/chalk).
+* breeze-learn (machine learning) is now in [Nak](https://github.com/scalanlp/nak).
+* breeze-process (natural language processing) has become [Chalk](https://github.com/scalanlp/chalk).

 ## Build